UPDATED 04/03/2019 schematics and description updated

 tip: You should load default parameters before first use of the controller or after new minor software release is flashed.

 If the iron handle implements the thermistor, the resistance of the sensor increased from about 50 Ohm when it is cold to about 200 Ohm when the temperature of the soldering iron becomes 400 degrees of Celsius.
 If the iron handle implements the thermocouple, the generated voltage increased from zero at the ambient temperature to 9 mV when the soldering iron reaches 400 degrees of Celsius.
-In any case, another iron handle can have the different parameters, so I decided to use a multi-turn potentiometer to tune the amplifier AD822.
+In any case, another iron handle can have the different parameters, so I decided to use a multi-turn potentiometer to tune the amplifier MCP602.
 For the very first time this potentiometer should be tuned the following way: when the iron is 400 degree of Celsius, the output voltage should become near 5 volts (reading of A0 pin in the Arduino about 900).
-To simplify the initial setup procedure the tune mode is implemented inside the controller.
+To simplify the initial setup procedure the tune mode is implemented in the controller software.
 The tune mode can be run from the settings menu.

 Initial Setup of the Controller